Hermann Seger: Biography

 Königliche Bauakademie in Berlin (now Technische Universität Berlin).

 After graduating he managed an alum and vitriol processing plant at Kreuzkirche at Neuwied on the Rhine.
 In 1868 he graduated from the University of Rostock and briefly managed a chemical factory in Sweden.

 Seger was inspired by the significant advances being made in most fields of science and technology at the time and became interested in advancing the field of ceramic science in a similar manner.
 He became editor of a ceramic trade journal in 1872 and used his new position to draw attention to various advances being made abroad, such as the continuous kiln and new machinery.

 Seger's 1876 essay The Constitution of Plastic Clays and the Kaolins helped promote the understanding that most clay behavior is a result of its chemical composition, paving the way for further development of ceramic studies.

 In 1878 he was appointed first director of the Chemical-Technical Experiment Station at the Royal Porcelain Factory, Berlin (KPM).
 Soon after his arrival he was given two samples of Japanese porcelain bodies and was inspired to develop a porcelain consisting only of quartz, feldspar, and clay substance, which has since led to a variety of porcelains known as Seger porcelain.

 He worked with Georg Wilhelm Timm to develop new methods of applying glazes and engobes to whiteware ceramics.
 Seger also experimented with glaze formulations, developing new color effects and lead-free glazes.

 One of Seger's most impactful works was his 1886 essay Standard Cones for the Measurement of Temperatures in the Kilns of the Ceramic Industries, which was the first to specify formulas for pyrometric cones.
-These cones enabled ceramicists to precisely identify the actual heat-work experienced by ceramics through monitoring the cones' slumping during firing.
+These cones enabled ceramicists to gauge the heatwork experienced by ceramics through monitoring the cones' slumping during firing.

 In 1890 Seger left the KPM due to declining health and spent the remainder of his life focused on editing his trade journal Thonindustrie-Zeitung.
 He died on 30 October 1893.